Stereotypes abounded around the prohibition issue. "Prohibition Blues", 1917, by Al Sweet.

-The prohibitionists, the "drys," in Lincoln tended to reside in relatively affluent neighborhoods and were members of the city's professional and local business elite.
-They were in the middle and upper socioeconomic classes and tended to be strong church members of Protestant denominations like the Methodists, Presbyterians, Congregationalists, Baptists, and Christians.
+The prohibitionists, the "drys", in Lincoln tended to reside in relatively affluent neighborhoods and were members of the city’s professional and local business elite.
+They were in the middle and upper socioeconomic classes and tended to be strong church members of Protestant denominations like the Methodist, Presbyterian, Congregationalist, Baptist, and Christian.

 Ethnicity also played a major role in the prohibition movement.
 A distinction was made between the "new" and "old" immigrants.
 The loyal prohibitionist was likely to be native-born, that is, born in America.
 The early immigrant ancestors of these second- or third-generation Americans were viewed as strong-minded and moral people.
 The recent immigrants were more likely to be viewed as a threat to the values of sober middle-class citizens.

 Ethnic stereotypes also were common.
 Germans, Czechs, Greeks Russians, and the Irish were viewed as the tools of the saloon and brewers’ interests.
 Saloons and foreigners went hand-in-hand in this stereotype.
 African Americans were also portrayed as drinkers.